puppetlabs/trapperkeeper/README.md

 ### Errors During `init` or `start`

-If the `init` or `start` function of any service throws a `Throwable`, it will immediately cause Trapperkeeper to shut down.
-If you are using Trapperkeeper's `main` function, this will result in the process terminating with a non-zero exit code.
+If the `init` or `start` function of any service throws a `Throwable`, it will cause Trapperkeeper to shut down.
+No further `init` or `start` functions of any services will be called after the first `Throwable` is thrown.
+If you are using Trapperkeeper's `main` function, all service `stop` functions will be called before the process terminates.
+The `stop` functions are called in order to give each service a chance to clean up any resources which may have only been partially initialized before the `Throwable` was thrown -- e.g., allowing any worker threads which may have been spawned to be gracefully shut down so that the process can terminate.
+Service `stop` functions must be designed such that they could be executed with no adverse effects even if called before the service's `init` and `start` functions could successfully complete.

 If the `init` or `start` function of your service launches a background thread to perform some costly initialization computations (like, say, populating a pool